gavin-peterkin/music_composition/README.md

 ## Music Synthesis
-In order to avoid translating my results back into midi for playback, I created my own Playback class which takes a `list_of_notes` object and can either play the mono stream through output or be saved to a wav file.
+In order to avoid translating my results back into midi for playback, I created my own Playback class which takes a `list_of_notes` object and can either play the mono stream through output or save it to a wav file.
 All of the musical samples were created using Playback in the [utility directory](/src/utility/).

 An additional benefit of this approach is that I get to define my own oscillators,